Canon M5 vs Olympus E-PL9

 It is notable that the M5 has a microphone port, which is missing on the E-PL9.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the M5 and the E-PL9 are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the M5 does not have a direct predecessor.
+The M5 is a recent model that features in the current product line-up of Canon.
+In contrast, the E-PL9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-PL9 was succeeded by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is the Canon M5 better than the Olympus E-PL9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.